 Rosemary is another great herb to grow and use for cooking.
 It’s also great to grow in rock gardens!
 Make sure you give the plants enough room though as it can grow to four feet tall and spread that much as well.

-Mint is great in both savory and sweet recipes.
-We like it best in a glass of refreshing iced tea or lemonade all summer long.
 You can even pinch off the leaves and add it to ice cube trays and then fill the trays with water.
 Use the frozen ice cubes in drinks when you’re entertaining.